dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Basic_Caster_Rules/Your_First_Rule.md

 class MyRule(MappingRule):

+    # It is this section that you want to edit if you're new to: mapping, extras, and defaults concepts.
     mapping = {
-    # It is this section that you want to fiddle around with if you're new: mapping, extras, and defaults

-    # Here I'm just saying two word to trigger some other words
+    # Here I'm just saying two words to trigger some other words
-    "hotel info":                  Text("These types of hospitality industry are not cheap."),
+    "hotel info":                  Text("These types of hospitality services are not cheap."),

     # In the next line, there are two things to observe:
-    # the first is the use of parentheses and the pipe symbol (|)
-    # --this lets me use either "motel" or "lodging" to trigger that command.
+    # 1. The use of parentheses and the pipe symbol ( | ) lets me use either "motel" or "lodging" to trigger that command.
-    # The next is the playback action, which lets me tell speech recognition engine to simulate me speaking some words.
+    # 2. The playback action, lets me tell the speech recognition engine to simulate me speaking some words.
     '(motel | lodging)':           Playback([(["hotel", "info"], 0.0)]),

-    # Here I'm using BringApp-- this is the same as typing what goes in between the parentheses
+    # Here I'm using BringApp -- this is the same as typing what goes in between the parentheses
     # Into the command prompt/terminnal, without the quotes and commas, like:
     # Windows OS: explorer C:\NatLink\NatLink\MacroSystem
-    # Could be changed changed for Linux/Mac
-    # -- (which would open Windows Explorer at the specified location).
+    # Could be changed changed for Linux/Mac (which would open Windows Explorer at the specified location).
 Anything you can do with the command line can be done this way
     "open natlink folder":         BringApp("explorer", r"C:\NatLink\NatLink\MacroSystem"),

     # Here I'm using the Key action to press some keys -- see the documentation here: https://dragonfly2.readthedocs.io/en/latest/actions.html?#module-dragonfly.actions.action_key